melihov87/blog_flask/README.md

     FROM python:3.9: Basic image. <br>
     COPY . /app: Copy project files. <br>
     RUN pip install -r requirements.txt : Installing dependencies. <br>
-    CMD ["python", "app.py "]: Launching the application. <br>
+    CMD ["python", "app.py "]: Launching the application. <br></p>

-mypy.ini:
+<p>mypy.ini:
 The configuration file for the mypy tool that checks type annotations in Python.
-Helps with static type checking, which improves code quality and helps prevent errors.
+Helps with static type checking, which improves code quality and helps prevent errors.</p>

-pre-commit.sh:
+<p>pre-commit.sh:
 A script for automatically checking the code before committing to Git.
 It usually contains commands to run linters, tests, or other code checks before committing changes.
-Example: running flake8, pylint, or tests with pytest to make sure that the code meets the standards before making changes to the repository.
+Example: running flake8, pylint, or tests with pytest to make sure that the code meets the standards before making changes to the repository.</p>

-Code description:
+<p>Code description:
 Application initialization: A Flask application is created, a connection to Elasticsearch is established, and its readiness is checked through the wait_for_elasticsearch function.
 Routing and API:
     The code implements basic CRUD operations for posts:
         Receiving, creating, updating, deleting posts.
         Search for posts using full-text search in the title and content fields.
     Elasticsearch is used as a data warehouse.
-Exception handling: If the document is not found or another error has occurred, an error with the 404 code and description is returned to the client.
+Exception handling: If the document is not found or another error has occurred, an error with the 404 code and description is returned to the client.</p>